malbsubo28/DodList/README.md

 # DodList
-DodList is a simple todo list cross-platforms mobile app made with React Native.
+DodList is a simple todo-list cross-platforms mobile app made with React Native.